moeiscool/ZoneMinder-MP4/README.md

 Zoneminder devs couldn't get MP4 recording into the master branch and its been 4 years since they started working on it.
 While **+70 devs** and gaining **+$1200/month** in donations.

+4 years for them to do one feature and still not done.
+2 months for me to put together many features they have been requested.

 **Yep.** You decide what all that means and *this is only the tip of the iceberg.*

 "*Sounds like a lot of complaining?
 Yah, I know.
 So I went and did something about it.*"